-Federal regulations require the IRB to ensure that Investigators promptly report all "unanticipated problems involving risks to subjects or others" (UPIRTSO).
+Federal regulations require the IRB to ensure that Investigators promptly report all unanticipated problems involving risks to subjects or others (UPIRTSO) or serious or continuing noncompliance to the IRB.

 This policy identifies the types of events that Investigators must report to the IRB.
-The IRB will determine if the reported event is an unanticipated problem involving risk to subjects or others.
+The IRB will determine if the reported event is an unanticipated problem involving risk to subjects or others or if it meets the definition of serious or continuing noncompliance.
 If an event is determined to be UPIRTSO, IRB Policy 2.6 on reporting will apply.
-If an event is determined to be non-compliance, IRB Policy 12.6 will expluse
+If an event is determined to be non-compliance, IRB Policy 12.6 will apply.